Ever downloaded a mobile app or used a tool that didn’t quite make sense in your language? That’s where software localization comes in.

 Keep your translation content clean by nesting strings to logically group each set of translations.
 Also, give each string a clear name that describes what it refers to and where it goes.
 For example, “Primary CTA” is more helpful than “Abc”.

-Pro tip: Create a naming convention that makes the most sense to your team.
-Then, use a tool like Lokalise (oh, hi!) that supports import/export functionalities for translation files in any format.
+💡Pro tip: Create a naming convention that makes the most sense to your team.
+Then, use a tool like Lokalise that supports import/export functionalities for translation files in any format.

 2. Manage your code to handle multiple languages

-After separating your files, you should start adding placeholders in your code.
+After separating your files, you should start adding placeholders in your source code.

 A placeholder allows for the insertion of dynamic content, such as a character, word, or string of characters.

-The exact placeholder used varies based on the technology and coding language you’re using, but it will tell your application that it should show the correct translation for the chosen language rather than a specific word.
+The exact placeholder used varies based on the technology and coding language you’re using.
+It tells your application that it should show the correct translation for the chosen language rather than a specific word.
 It looks something like this:

 Along with using these placeholders, you’ll also want to avoid concatenated strings because word order and syntax vary by language, and this can make parsing difficult.